Town Hall Stein am Rhein

-The magnificent town hall of Stein am Rhein impresses with its colorful facade paintings and impressive half-timbered details.
+The magnificent Town Hall of Stein am Rhein impresses with its colorful facade paintings and striking half-timbered details.
 Located in the heart of the old town, it bears witness to the rich history and culture of this picturesque town on the Rhine.

 Media

-The town hall was built between 1539 and 1542 and for a long time also served as a cloth, grain and department store.
-It was given its current appearance between 1898 and 1900, when the market hall was closed and the oriel windows and paintings were added.
-The history paintings are by the history painter Carl von Häberlin from Stuttgart, the coats of arms and figures by Christian Schmidt from Zurich.
-The Gothic Great Council Hall contains, among other things, the famous collection of coats of arms from 1542 and a collection of weapons from the 15th to 18th centuries.
-The Small Council Chamber, which was decorated with gilded paneling in the rococo style in 1766, has been used by the City Council since 1542.
+The Town Hall was built between 1539 and 1542.
+For a long time, it also served as a cloth, grain, and department store.
+It acquired its present appearance between 1898 and 1900.
+At that time, the market hall was closed, and the oriel windows and paintings were added.
+The historical paintings are by the history painter Carl von Häberlin from Stuttgart, and the coats of arms and figures are by Christian Schmidt from Zurich.
+In the Gothic Great Council Chamber, you can find, among other things, the famous collection of heraldic stained-glass windows from 1542 and a weapons collection from the 15th to 18th centuries.
+The City Council has met in the Small Council Chamber, which was furnished with gilded Rococo-style paneling in 1766, since 1542.

 Map